Information for Walkers

 • Arrive on time for the Activity.
 It is your responsibility not to delay the start of the activity.

-Walk Grade Descriptions | For Day Walks with Day Packs
+Bushwalking Grade Descriptions | For Day Walks with Day Packs

 • Grade 1 | Easy terrain and gradients, typically up to about 7km per day on good tracks, fire trails, or paved surfaces.